GlobalDataJustice/globaldatajustice.github.io/_posts/2021-02-12-sphere-transgressions-EUAIFund.md

 As part of the project we also aim to engage with experts and stakeholders, such as civil society organisations, both to understand their insights into this phenomenon and to form a network of organisations working on the issues that may arise from it.

-If you or your organisation would like to engage with us on this critical research, please get in touch by emailing me: a.m.hriscu [at] tilburguniversity.edu
+If you or your organisation would like to engage with us on this critical research, please get in touch by emailing info [at] globaldatajustice.org